Created on August 5, 2017. Last updated on March 7th, 2020 at 05:11 pm

-Children and teens with a specific learning disorder may have difficulty learning and using specific academic skills with impairment in one or more domains, including: reading, written expression, and/or mathematics.
-Difficulties may include, but are not limited to: inaccurate or slow/effortful word reading, difficulty understanding the meaning of what is read, difficulty spelling, difficulty expressing ideas through writing, difficulties mastering number facts or calculations, and/or difficulty with mathematical reasoning.
-These difficulties are reflected in academic skills that are well-below what would be expected based on chronological age and overall intelligence.
-Further, these skill deficits lead to significant impairment.
+Children and teens with a specific learning disorder are often quite bright, capable individuals who otherwise have difficulties learning and using specific academic skills.
+They typically struggle with impairment in one or more academic areas, like reading, written expression, and/or mathematics.
+Difficulties may include inaccurate or slow/effortful word reading, difficulty understanding the meaning of what is read, difficulty spelling, difficulty expressing ideas through writing, difficulties mastering number facts or calculations, and/or difficulty with mathematical reasoning.
+These difficulties are generally reflected in academic skills and achievement that is usually well-below what would be expected based on age and overall intelligence.
 Specific learning disabilities often become apparent during the elementary school years and can persist into adulthood.
-It is important to note specific learning disabilities are not reflective of overall intelligence or ability, but rather, difficulty learning or using a specific academic skill-set.
+Again, it is important to note that specific learning disabilities are not reflective of overall intelligence or ability, but rather, difficulty learning or using a specific academic skill-set.
 Of note, some practitioners and school systems continue to refer to specific learning disorder with impairment in reading as “dyslexia” or to specific learning disorder with impairment in mathematics as “dyscalculia.”

 Specific learning disability interventions involve explicit instruction in skills needed to read, write, and perform math functions.
 These skills include phonological awareness and letter or number knowledge.
 Research has shown that increasing intervention duration by the number of sessions and providing 1:1 or small group instruction as opposed to large group intervention may be more effective for children with specific learning disabilities.
 Reading interventions have yielded positive results when they use the same structured lessons for each child.
 For math impairment, interventions are most effective when the content is targeted to the individual’s needs.
 Additionally, children receiving intervention earlier tend to have had better long-term academic outcomes.

-Children with a specific learning disability with impairment in one domain may be at higher likelihood to have another specific learning disability with impairment in a second domain.
+Children with a specific learning disability with problems performing in one academic area may be at higher likelihood to have another specific learning disability with impairment in a second domain.
 Children with specific learning disabilities may also be more likely to have attention-deficit/hyperactivity disorder (ADHD).